Wimmics/olivaw/docs/assets/README.md

-# Assets for markdown reports
+# Documentation assets

-Here are some images that are used in the markdown reports to display some bar charts.
+This folder contains some images that are used in the [olivaw functional documentation](../) folder.